ibm-messaging/mq-dev-patterns/C/README.md

 ### Running samples with JWT authentication

+* Note: JWT authentication has been enabled for MacOS, Linux and AIX platforms.

 To enable token-based authentication, ensure you have a configured token issuer and queue manager [JWT README](jwt-jwks-docs/README.md) and then edit the `JWT_ISSUER` block in the env.json file

 ```JSON